rotundasoftware/cartero/README.md

 		}
 	} ],

-	// (default: undefined) Cartero includes built in support for CommonJS style modules, using
+	// (default: false) Cartero includes built in support for CommonJS style modules thanks
-	// Browserify under the hood.
-Set this option to `commonJS` to automatically "browserify" your
+	// to Browserify.
+Set this option to `true` to automatically "browserify" your files.
-	// files.
-Currently  "commonJS" is the only supported value of this option, but of course
-	// you can use Cartero  with RequireJS or whatever module system you prefer by leaving this
-	// option undefined.
-Please see the `##cartero_commonJSExecuteOnLoad` directive below for
+	// (Also please see the `##cartero_browserifyExecuteOnLoad` directive below for important
-	// more information on CommonJS style modules. jsModuleSystem : "commonJS"
+	// information on using this option.)
+	browserify : true
 }
 ```